Geno Smith, Rashaad Penny star as Seahawks beat Lions 48-45 - NewsBreak

 Geno Smith, Rashaad Penny star as Seahawks beat Lions 48-45

-Geno Smith and Rashaad Penny were so good the Seattle Seahawks never needed their punter.

-Smith accounted for three touchdowns in the first half and Penny had a pair of long second-half scoring runs, helping Seattle hold off the Detroit Lions for a 48-45 win Sunday.
+DETROIT — Geno Smith threw for two touchdowns and ran for a score in the first half, and the Seattle Seahawks held off the Detroit Lions for a 48-45 win Sunday.

-It was yet another high-scoring game for the Lions, who are averaging 35 points and giving up slightly more.
-They are the first team in NFL history to have scored and allowed a combined 281 points through the first four games of a season.

-“We’re going to look at everything," coach Dan Campbell said.
-“I have a lot of faith in (defensive coordinator) Aaron Glenn.
-That’s why I hired him, but I think we need to take a deep dive on our defense from the coaching all the way down."

-The Seahawks (2-2) were stopped on a third down late in the third quarter, but the Ford Field game clock wasn't set properly.
-Seattle made the most out of the second chance and Detroit's unorganized defense on Penny's 36-yard touchdown run on a third-and-16, opening a 38-23 lead.
+The Seahawks (2-2) were stopped on a third down late in the third quarter, but the Ford Field play clock wasn’t set properly.
+Seattle took advantage of the second chance and Detroit’s unorganized defense on Rashaad Penny’s 36-yard touchdown run on a third-and-16, opening a 38-23 lead.

-“It’s just unfortunate the play was snapped," coach Pete Carroll said.
-“We were able to take advantage."

 T.J.
 Hockenson had eight receptions and set career highs with 179 yards receiving and two touchdowns, the second of which helped the Lions (1-3) pull within three with 5:26 remaining.

-Smith completed a couple more passes on the ensuing drive, which ended with Penny’s 41-yard touchdown run on third-and-5.
+Smith picked apart Detroit on the ensuing drive, which ended with Penny’s 41-yard touchdown run on third-and-5.
 Penny finished with 151 yards rushing on 17 carries.

 Jared Goff’s fourth touchdown pass went to Justin Jackson with 1:06 left, cutting the deficit to three once again.
 The Lions’ comeback hopes ended when Seattle recovered the onside kick and Penny’s run converted a third-and-5 in their territory.

-Smith finished 23 of 30 for 320 yards, including a 17-yard touchdown pass to Will Dissly and a 2-yard pass to Noah Fant after Kalif Raymond fumbled that gave the Seahawks a 15-point lead late in the first half.
-The veteran quarterback ran seven times for 49 yards, including an 8-yard score on his second drive, and Carroll said the team should have carried him off the field.
+Smith finished 23 of 30 for 320 yards, including a 17-yard touchdown pass to Will Dissly and a 2-yard pass to Noah Fant that gave the Seahawks a 15-point lead late in the first half.
+The veteran quarterback ran seven times for 49 yards, including an 8-yard score on his second drive.

-“Geno played spectacular football," Carroll said.
-“I don’t know how you could play a whole lot better than that."

 Smith’s favorite target was DK Metcalf, who had seven catches for 149 yards and beat Jeff Okudah in at least two one-on-one situations after saying the cornerback wasn’t locking down anyone.